IN CASE OF SICK, INJURED, OR ORPHANED WILDLIFE:

 Please DO NOT EMAIL MESSAGES regarding sick, injured, or orphaned wildlife.
 Emails are not checked frequently enough to get you help in a wildlife emergency.

-If a live person is not available right away, please leave a message!
+If someone cannot take your call right away, please leave a message!

 Found an aquatic bird?